Plan out a bodybuilding meal prep guide filled with one’s nutritional needs to reach fitness and health goals.

 Bodybuilding Meal Prep | Proper Approach and Nourishment

-1. Set Your Priorities
+1. Set Priorities

 To build muscle, a person needs to consume more calories than how much the body is burning each day.
-The generally recommended guideline is to consume 15-20% more calories than what you normally do.
+The generally recommended guideline is to consume 15-20% more calories than what a person normally does.

 2. Muscle-Building Breakfast

 There are a lot of options for bodybuilding breakfast recipes.
 The old standby of oatmeal, skim milk, and eggs is still a viable choice for many.

 3. More Calories for Lunch

 A healthy lunch for bodybuilders is a good mix of protein and calories.
 Most people are probably at work during lunchtime, so preparations can be done at home a few hours prior or even the night before.

 4. After-Workout Dinner

 Healthy options rich in good carbohydrates are quinoa, pasta, buckwheat, and sweet potatoes.
-On the other hand, take your pick among protein-rich edibles in fish, chicken, turkey, and beef or pork.
+On the other hand, take a pick among protein-rich edibles in fish, chicken, turkey, and beef or pork.

 5. Protein Needed for Each Meal

 An average guy weighing 180 pounds probably needs 40 grams of protein daily to optimize his muscle-building response.
-With this, you’d be able to estimate how much protein per meal a bigger guy should consume.
+With this, one can estimate how much protein per meal a bigger guy should consume.

 6. Protein Shakes

-Ideally, one can get protein from your usual meals but when you’re pressed for time, a serving of protein shake is all you need.
-Remember, protein helps repair torn muscle fibers from your grueling workouts.
+Ideally, one can get protein from the usual meals but when pressed for time, a serving of protein shake is all one needs.
+Remember, protein helps repair torn muscle fibers from grueling workouts.

 7. Lessen Intake of Processed Foods

 Processed foods are anything which has been altered from its original state.
 Think of how many food items have salt or sugar added, packaged, and canned in preservatives.

 8. Smart Carbs

 That’s why foods such as oatmeal and sweet potatoes are great due to their moderate glycemic carbohydrates.
-It’s okay to have a little bit of fat in your meal as long as your carbohydrate intake is more fibrous in nature.
+It’s okay to have a little bit of fat in the meal as long as the carbohydrate intake is more fibrous in nature.

 9. Hydration in Bodybuilding

 Performance decreases when a person is dehydrated, so this has to be taken seriously in muscle building.
 The workout is going to feel more difficult and strength will decrease.

 Watch this video of an easy high protein bodybuilding breakfast by Brandon Campbell Diamond:

-This bodybuilding meal prep guide will make your journey to bodybuilding easier.
-Following this guide can give you a better result not only in bodybuilding, but most especially in one’s overall health.
+This bodybuilding meal prep guide will make the journey to bodybuilding easier.
+Following this guide can give a better result not only in bodybuilding but most especially in one’s overall health.

 Do you have more bodybuilding meal prep and best practices to add to this list?
 Share your thoughts in the comments section below!